jccuevas/cpp-docs.es-es/docs/standard-library/unordered-map-class.md

 ### <a name="parameters"></a>Parámetros

+*keyVal*
-`keyval` Valor de clave que se buscará.
+ Valor de clave que se va a buscar.

 ### <a name="remarks"></a>Comentarios